liufeiqiang123/DRMSFFN/README.md

 ![figure3](https://user-images.githubusercontent.com/42378133/206623805-4143d8c8-a1aa-41af-bcac-9ac7ee5d4a6f.png)
 Structure of the Recursive Multi-Scale Feature Fusion Block (RMSFFB).

-The details about our proposed DRMSFFN can be found in our main paper:https://www.sciencedirect.com/science/article/pii/S1047320322002504
+The details about our proposed DRMSFFN can be found in our paper:https://www.sciencedirect.com/science/article/pii/S1047320322002504

 If you find our work useful in your research work, please star the code and consider citing: